neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 summoned staff to a mountain resort to develop a plan for fostering cross-project collaboration supporting the NeIC strategy.

-Consider the following (recent) observations to guide your proposals in saving the NeIC director:
+Consider the following (recent, but not necessarily complete) observations to guide your proposals in saving the NeIC director:

 - too many meetings
 - too little face-to-face time